This banana nut muffin recipe is such a classic you are sure to love it! These banana nut muffins are moist, delicious and packed with flavor.

 and milk to a large mixing bowl.
 Mix to combine.

-3. Beat in the egg and vanilla, and brown sugar.
+3. Beat in the egg and vanilla, white sugar & brown sugar.

 4. Add in the remaining dry ingredients and